r-lib/svglite/cran-comments.md

   (https://github.com/hadley/svglite/blob/master/revdep/summary.md).

-* I couldn't install either of them because I don't have the right dependencies.
+* I couldn't install either of them because I don't have the right dependencies - but the chances of failures are small.
   I informed the maintainers.